-The RECREATIONAL SCUBA DIVER'S PHYSICAL EXAMINATION focuses on conditions that may put a diver at increased risk for decompression sickness, pulmonary overinflation syndrome with subsequent arterial gas embolization and other conditions such as loss of consciousness, which could lead to drowning.

-Additionally, the diver must be able to withstand some degree of cold stress, the physiological effects of immersion and the optical effects of water and have sufficient physical and mental reserves to deal with possible emergencies.
+The RECREATIONAL SCUBA DIVER'S PHYSICAL EXAMINATION focuses on conditions that may put a diver at increased risk for decom- • Intracranial Tumor or Aneurysm pression sickness, pulmonary overinflation syndrome with subsequent • Peripheral Neuropathy arterial gas embolization and other conditions such as loss of conscious Multiple Sclerosis ness. which could lead to drowning.
+Additionally, the diver must be able.
+Trigeminal Neuralgia to withstand some degree of cold stress, the physiological effects of immersion and the optical effects of water and have sufficient physical and mental reserves to deal with possible emergencies.

-The history, review of systems and physical examination should include as a minimum the points listed below.
-The list of conditions that might adversely affect the diver is not all-inclusive, but contains the most commonly encountered medical problems.
-The brief introductions should serve as an alert to the nature of the risk posed by each medical problem.

-The potential diver and his or her physician must weigh the pleasures to be had by diving against an increased risk of death or injury due to the individual's medical condition.
-As with any recreational activity, there are no data for diving enabling the calculation of an accurate mathematical probability of injury.

-Experience and physiological principles only permit a qualitative assessment of relative risk.

-For the purposes of this document, Severe Risk implies that an individual is believed to be at substantially elevated risk of decompression sickness, pulmonary or otic barotrauma or altered consciousness with subsequent drowning, compared with the general population.
-The consultants involved in drafting this document would generally discourage a student with such medical problems from diving.
-Relative Risk refers to a moderate increase in risk, which in some instances may be acceptable.
+The history, review of systems and physical examination should include Temporary Risk Condition as a minimum the points listed below.
+The list of conditions that might adversely affect the diver is not all-inclusive, but contains the most com History of cerebral gas embolism without residual where pulmonary air monly encountered medical problems.
+The brief introductions should serve as an alert to the nature of the risk posed by each medical probletion and some reason to believe that the probability of recurrence is low.
+The potential diver and his or her physician must weigh the pleasures to individual's medical condition.
+As with any recreational activity, there are abnormalities where there is a significant probability of unconsciousa qualitative assessment of relative risk.
+For the purposes of this document, Severe Risk implies that an individual is believed to be at substantially elevated risk of decompression Some conditions are as follows: sickness, pulmonary or otic barotrauma or altered consciousness with subsequent drowning, compared with the general population.
+The con- • History of seizures other than childhood febrile seizures sultants involved in drafting this document would generally discourage a student with such medical problems from diving.
+Relative Risk refers to a moderate increase in risk, which in some instances may be accept.
+History of Serious (Central Nervous System, Cerebral or Inner able.
 To make a decision as to whether diving is contraindicated for this category of medical problems, physicians must base their judgement on an assessment of the individual patient.
-Some medical problems which may preclude diving are temporary in nature or responsive to treatment, allowing the student to dive safely after they have resolved.
+Some medical problems which may preclude diving are temporary in nature or responsive to treatment, CARDIOVASCULAR SYSTEMS allowing the student to dive safely after they have resolved.

 Diagnostic studies and specialty consultations should be obtained as indicated to determine the diver's status.
 A list of references is included to aid in clarifying issues that arise.
-Physicians and other medical professionals of the Divers Alert Network (DAN) associated with Duke University Health System are available for consultation by phone

-+1 919 684 2948 during normal business hours.
-For emergency calls, 24 hours 7 days a week, call +1 919 684 8111 or +1 919 684 4DAN (collect).
-Related organizations exist in other parts of the world - DAN Europe in Italy +39 039 605 7858, DAN S.E.A.P. in Australia +61 3 9886 9166 and Divers Emergency Service (DES) in Australia +61 8 8212 9242, DAN Japan +81 33590 6501 and DAN Southern Africa +27 11 242 0380.
-There are also a number of informative websites offering similar advice.
+Physicians and other medical professionals of the Divers Alert Network (DAN) associated with Duke 7 days a week, call +1 919 684 8111 or +1 919 684 4DAN (collect).
+Related organizations exist in other parts of the world - DAN Europe in Italy +39 039 605 7858, DAN S.E.A.P. in Australia +61 3 9886 9166 into the central compartment, an effect that is greatest in cold water.
+Japan +81 33590 6501 and DAN Southern Africa +27 11 242 0380.
+In pulmonary edema in patients with impaired left ventricular function Norway: Haukeland sykehus, Seksjon for hyperbarmedisin, tlf: +47 55 or significant valvular disease.
+The effects of immersion can mostly be websites offering similar advice.